Halium/docs/Porting.md

 mka hybris-boot
 mka systemimage
 ```

+Here is also recomended to set `-j[num]` to do parallel building, this reduces build time. *NOTE* this is not needed on halium-7.1 since it will calculate parallel building based on CPU performance.

 If you are hitting an error with `mka hybris-boot` about the command `mkbootimg` missing, run `mka mkbootimg` and then `mka hybris-boot` again.